What is a Command Economy?

 - Prevents monopolies by private businesses in identified crucial industries, such as health and energy

-- Reduction of unemployment
+- Low levels or elimination of unemployment

 - Ensures access to basic necessities